Read Before Posting

 This discussion board is meant to be an open discussion among Together We Read participants from around the world.
 You are welcome to share your thoughts and honest opinions.
 You also are free to comment on any topics you wish to discuss that pertain to the reading program, the book itself or similar ideas.

 OverDrive will monitor the discussion board and remove any content that is inappropriate or rude.
 You are welcome to share your opinions but please remain respectful.
 The author may pop into the discussion board from time to time.
 You’re welcome to ask questions and leave comments, but there is no guarantee all questions will be answered.

 You must be 13 years or older to join the discussion board.

-The digital book club, Together We Read, is featuring River Woman, River Demon with no waitlists or holds through March 15.
-Share your thoughts about the title with readers across the U.S. The discussion board will be available through March 22.
+The digital book club, Together We Read, is featuring If Sylvie Had Nine Lives with no waitlists or holds through January 24.
+Share your thoughts about the title with readers across Canada.
+Discussion begins January 10 and ends January 24.

 If Sylvie Had Nine Lives chronicles a woman’s nine possible lives across several decades.
 She has her struggles and her flaws.
 Some of her personality traits come forward or recede from one life to the next.
 Do you think a person has an immutable self, or do we change depending on circumstance?

 The turning points that slip Sylvie from one life to the next are sometimes accidents of timing and circumstance, sometimes intentional, and sometimes a blend of both.
 A sneeze, a pinch on the but, a chance cup of coffee with a friend that sets her thinking.
 How much do you think life turns on accident and how much on conscious decisions?